philsmirnoff/MovieReviewer/README.md

 # MovieReviewer
 ## Full-Stack Movie Review Application
-### A comprehensive full-stack application that enables users to browse movies, view details, and submit reviews.
-Built using Java Spring Boot for the backend and React.js for the frontend, this project demonstrates expertise in modern web application development.
+### A full-stack application that enables users to browse movies, view details, and submit reviews.
+Built using Java Spring Boot for the backend and React.js for the frontend.

 ## Key Features
 ### Backend (Java Spring Boot):